jxdesign/SmartRewards/README.md

 ## Try it out

 In order to test it out in <2 minutes, complete the short Google form below to add the cards you're interested in getting your rewards for.
-We don't collect any personal information on this form.
-You'll be taken to a demo of the bot after filling out the form.
+We don't collect any required personal information on this form.
+You'll be automatically taken to a demo of the bot after filling out the form.

 https://forms.gle/F6d9uWQDsMCW8p29A